webpack/webpack.js.org/src/content/api/module-variables.md

 - `chunkId` The id for the chunk to load.
 - `callback(require)` A callback function called once the chunk is loaded.

-You can override this function to customize retry behavior.
+T> You can override this function to customize retry behavior.
 For example:

 ```js
 const cdns = [